Why Bitter Gourd Leaves Turning Yellow?

 Pests that can harm the bitter melon

-Bitter melons get attacked by spotted and striped cucumber beetles; the cucumber beetles are known for carrying a bacterial disease that causes the vines to collapsing, and once collapsed, they don’t recover.
+Bitter melons get attacked by spotted and striped cucumber beetles; the cucumber beetles are known for carrying a bacterial disease that causes the vines to collapse, and once they collapse, they don’t recover.

 Attack by fruit flies